shaack/cm-chessboard/README.md

 The color and stroke-width of the marker is defined in the css (or scss).
 You could also define your marker completely in the sprite, but then that is not so flexible.

-These are the css styles of the markers "emphasize" and "danger".
+These are the css styles of the markers "markerSquare" and "markerCircleRed".

 ```css
 marker.markerSquare {